QA-Automation-Starter/qa-automation/src/site/markdown/execution.md

   defaults to `info`
 * `mode-aspectj-skip`: for debugging, it is easier to see code without AspectJ weaved code
-* `mode-build-fast`: disables self unit tests, static analysis, source code formatting, gpg signatures, and source code documentation
+* `mode-build-full`: full build including unit tests, static code analysis, etc.
 * `mode-build-verbose`: more diagnostics
 * `mode-build-nosign`: skips gpg signatures
 * `mode-site-fast`: diables SureFire and Project Info reports, useful for